wlodarcd-capgemini/awstraining-backend/README.md

 This is base AWS account id that we use for the base repository.
 You must replace this with your own account id in all files.

+Then, you should look for all occurrences of:
+* <<CUSTOM_UNIQUE_BUCKET_STRING>>

+This string should be some unique value.
+It is important to come up with a unique value, as this will affect the name of the Terraform state bucket that will be created, thus it must be unique globally.
+Please also do not make it too long.

 Push changes to your remote repository.

 Then you should create a new profile in ```C:\Users\YOURUSER\.aws\credentials``` and set credentials to your account: